jf647/btrfs-snap/README.md

 Switches -c (for windows-combitible timestamps) and -d (for specifying the snapshot directory) by Lukas Pirl (btrfs-snap@lukas-pirl.de)

-Switches -B (absolute path of snapshot directory) and -t (time-dependent snapshot) by Michael Walz (btrfs-snap@serpedon.de)
+Switches -B (absolute path of snapshot directory) and -t/-T (time-dependent snapshot) by Michael Walz (btrfs-snap@serpedon.de)